Mini Banner

 God does not gloss over the pain of our loss.
 He sits with us to grieve.

-In the middle of hormonal storms, aching emptiness, and confusion, peace can still come—not from logic, strategy, or false promises, but from the nearness of God.
+In the middle of hormonal chaos, aching emptiness, and gnawing confusion, peace can still come—not from logic, strategy, or false promises, but from the nearness of God.

 You are not weak because you mourn.
 You are not broken because you cry.
 Your grief matters to God.
 He catches every tear (Psalm 56:8) and holds your heart with tenderness.
 Bring your sorrow to Him—not because it will disappear, but because He will carry it with you.